Explore My City Guest Blogger Sol Solntze from Kidding Herself

 Shopping with kids in Moscow

 You should definitely take them into the luxury department store GUM, which borders the Red Square.
-Look up, admire the roof – it’s a work of pre-revolutionary engineering genius – and have an ice cream, a Muscovite tradition.
+Look up, admire the roof – it’s a work of pre-revolutionary engineering genius – and have ice cream, a Muscovite tradition.
 Yes, even in the winter.

 Perfect for après ice skating, which is another very family friendly Moscow activity on Red Square during the snow-covered months from December to March.
 And around Christmas and New Year there will also be a fair, with rides, street food and handicraft stalls in this, the very centre of Russia’s capital.

-Stepping few hundred metres up a pedestrianised side street, studiously ignoring the headquarters of the KGB opposite, you will find the recently renovated Central Children’s Store at Lubyanka.
+Stepping a few hundred metres up a pedestrianised side street, studiously ignoring the headquarters of the KGB opposite, you will find the recently renovated Central Children’s Store at Lubyanka.
 The name really does not do justice to how very fabulous it is – a giant multi-floor department store dedicated to toys, toys, toys, yet more toys, children’s clothes, children’s entertainment experiences, a cinema, toys, play areas, toys, toys, junk food outlets, a museum of toys, toys, toys, and, you guessed it, toys.

 It has the biggest Hamley’s in the world, and this is only a small part of what you can find there.
 It also has a really cool viewing platform that even people without kids should go and look down on Moscow from.

 Something you’ll be able to see from up there is the Moscow river, which has boat tours in the warmer months.
 One of the river trip companies even has special family boats, with a dedicated children’s play area and staff to watch your kids while you kick back and enjoy the sights.
 The other has a commentary to help you understand them.
-You’ll have to take your pick, unfortunately, but either way it will be enjoyable, and a very pleasant relief from what could well be the scorching summer sun.
+You’ll have to take your pick, unfortunately, but either way, it will be enjoyable, and a very pleasant relief from what could well be the scorching summer sun.
 Moscow summers are short but usually very sharp.

 The sights you will drift past include Red Square, St Basil’s and the Kremlin (again), but also a former chocolate factory turned trendy arts centre, a giant statue of Peter the Great, the tallest skyscrapers in Europe, more cathedrals and monasteries, and Gorky Park.

-You can get off the boat at Gorky Park, and you probably should as it is a fun place to hang out for families these days with formal flower filled gardens, but also boating lakes, playgrounds, places to hire bikes and other pedalled transportation, a small fun fair, a beach volleyball court and an urban beach (both with actual sand), a fountain which dances to classical music, lots of cafes, restaurants and ice cream kiosks, and a modern art gallery.
+You can get off the boat at Gorky Park, and you probably should as it is a fun place to hang out for families these days with formal flower-filled gardens, but also boating lakes, playgrounds, places to hire bikes and other pedalled transportation, a small funfair, a beach volleyball court and an urban beach (both with actual sand), a fountain which dances to classical music, lots of cafes, restaurants and ice cream kiosks, and a modern art gallery.

 In winter Gorky Park also has an ice rink, and it’s huge.
 None of your rectangular sheets of ice – they turn the paths into a giant skating labyrinth.
 You can hire skates and someone to show you how to do it, and when you are tired, you can rest up with refreshments bought from the cafe kiosks which line the route.